 Oura’s sleep philosophy is built on a foundation of treating our members with kindness and understanding.

-Rather than stressing about certain habits or a not-so-great night of sleep, the science team at Oura wants our members to focus on the positive things they’re doing — e.g., getting enough sleep when you can, taking naps when needed, and maintaining a consistent sleep schedule.
+Rather than stressing over a not-so-great night of sleep, Oura’s science team wants members to focus on the positive things they’re doing — e.g., getting enough sleep when you can, taking naps when needed, and maintaining a consistent sleep schedule.

 By following the baseline habits of better sleep and practicing self-compassion, you can improve the overall quality of your sleep and feel more energized and alert during the day.
 Remember, sleep is designed to help you recover from life’s stresses, not to add to them.